robertbraeutigam/scan/README.md

 ### Tier 2: Usage Types

-Types that are usage specific.
+Types that are usage specific, but are generic enough to be not application specific.
 It is *not necessary* for a device to use usage types, all types can be ad-hoc defined.

 Devices should however use usage types wherever they can to make *wiring*